eProsima/Fast-DDS/SECURITY.md

 Please report security vulnerabilities using GitHub Security Advisories whenever possible.

-If the affected repository has private vulnerability reporting enabled, please use the **Report a vulnerability** option in the repository's **Security** section.
+Open a private report with the [**Report a vulnerability**](https://github.com/eProsima/Fast-DDS/security/advisories/new) form for this repository.
+The same form is reachable from the **Security** tab of the repository.
 This creates a private security advisory that can be used to discuss, triage, and resolve the vulnerability without disclosing sensitive information publicly.

-If GitHub Security Advisories are not available in the affected repository, please report the vulnerability using the security advisory mechanism of the [eProsima/policies](https://github.com/eProsima/policies) repository.
-Clearly indicate which eProsima project and versions are affected.
+Please state which Fast DDS versions are affected.

 If you are unable to use GitHub Security Advisories, you may instead submit the vulnerability by emailing support@eprosima.com.
 In that case, we kindly ask you to encrypt your report using the PGP public key [vulnerability-public.key](https://github.com/eProsima/policies/blob/main/vulnerability-public.key) contained in the [eProsima/policies](https://github.com/eProsima/policies) repository.